beaverbuilder/documentation/docs/beaver-themer/troubleshooting/message-this-post-has-a-themer-layout-assigned.md

   Allows you to edit the layout of the page or post using Beaver Builder.
 This will replace the Beaver Themer layout you assigned to the page or post.

 * **Edit Content Only**
-  Allows you to change the Post Content module by launching Beaver Builder on the Beaver Themer layout.
-This is the content that you added to the WordPress editor.
+  Allows you to edit the Post Content using Beaver Builder instead of the WordPress editor.

 * **Cancel**
-  Closes Beaver Builder and returns you to edit page or post screen in the WordPress admin dashboard.
+  Closes Beaver Builder and returns you to [WordPress edit post screen](https://wordpress.org/support/article/posts-screen/).